Mitzelldone/Random-Quote-Machine/README.md

 }
 ```

-Get random quote from the `quoteBank` array by their number.
+Get random quote from the `quoteBank` array by their index number.

 ```JavaScript